SukkaW/OpenCore-Document-zh_Hans/source/3-setup.md

 The only officially supported toolchain is `XCODE5`.
 Other toolchains might work, but are neither supported, nor recommended.
 Contribution of clean patches is welcome.
 Please do follow [EDK II C Codestyle](https://github.com/tianocore/tianocore.github.io/wiki/Code-Style-C).

-Required external package dependencies include [EfiPkg](https://github.com/acidanthera/OcSupportPkg), [MacInfoPkg](https://github.com/acidanthera/OcSupportPkg), and [OcSupportPkg](https://github.com/acidanthera/OcSupportPkg).
+Required external package dependencies include [EfiPkg](https://github.com/acidanthera/EfiPkg), [MacInfoPkg](https://github.com/acidanthera/MacInfoPkg).

 To compile with `XCODE5`, besides [Xcode](https://developer.apple.com/xcode), one should also install [NASM](https://www.nasm.us) and [MTOC](https://github.com/acidanthera/ocbuild/raw/master/external/mtoc-mac64.zip).
 The latest Xcode version is recommended for use despite the toolchain name.
 Example command sequence may look as follows: